-- 55. The environmental and social sustainability policies should identify and include at least: - a) The principles, commitments, goals and strategy in relation to shareholders, employees, customers, suppliers, social matters, environment, diversity, fiscal responsibility, respect for human rights and the prevention of corruption and other illegal conduct. - b) The methods or systems to monitor compliance with the policies, the associated risks and their management. - c) The mechanisms for supervising non-financial risk, including the risk related to ethics and business conduct. - d) Channels for stakeholder communication, participation and dialogue.

-e) Responsible communication practices that prevent the manipulation of information and protect honour and integrity.

-56. Directors' remuneration should be sufficient to attract and retain individuals with the desired profile and compensate the dedication, qualifications and responsibility that the post demands, but not so high as to compromise the independent judgement of non- executive directors.
+55. 5.
+The environmental and social sustainability policies should identify and include at least: a) The principles, commitments, goals and strategy in relation to shareholders, employees, customers, suppliers, social matters, environment, diversity, fiscal responsibility, respect for human rights and the prevention of corruption and other illegal conduct. b) The methods or systems to monitor compliance with the policies, the associated risks and their management. c) The mechanisms for supervising non-financial risk, including the risk related to ethics and business conduct. d) Channels for stakeholder communication, participation and dialogue. • Responsible communication practices that prevent the manipulation of information and protect honour and egrity.
+Complies [X] Complies partially [] Explain [] 56. the ectors' remuneration should be sufficient to attract and retain individuals with the desired profile and compensate dedication, qualifications and responsibility that the post demands, but not so high as to compromise the independent gement of non- executive directors.
+Complies [X] Explain [] 57. the able remuneration linked to the company's performance and the director's personal performance, and remuneration in form of awarding shares, options or rights on shares or instruments linked to the share price and long-term savings emes such as pension plans, retirement systems or other benefits should be confined to executive directors. mu re-based remuneration of non-executive directors may be considered when it is subject to the condition that the shares st be kept until the end of their term of office.
+This condition, however, will not apply to any shares that the director st dispose of to defray costs related to their acquisition.

-Complies [X] Explain []
+Explain []